Skip to main content

 • Applicant Information

 • Eight Most Significant List: Please list eight films, television programs, books, websites, music, plays, video games or other media/art you have read/viewed/experienced that has influenced you as an artist (please do not include the scriptures or a film viewed in TMA 102).
-These significant works should reflect a range of inquiry and experience, and should demonstrate a substantive engagement with the history of film, media, and the arts in its various forms
+These significant works should reflect a range of inquiry and experience.

 • Creative Sample Video (Major Applicants Only): As part of this year’s Major application, you are required to create and submit a short non-fiction (documentary) film.
 This film must be no longer than 3 minutes total running time.
-This sample should be a new project made specifically for this application (i.e. do not use a film created with your friends in high school or done for a ward activity or as part of professional work).
+This sample should be a new project made specifically for this application.
 You, and only you, must write, direct, shoot, and edit your film.
 The subject of your film cannot be yourself.

 • Analysis of your Creative Sample (Major Applicants Only): Using the critical skills developed in TMA 102, analyze (not summarize) your creative sample video by explaining its theme.
 What creative decisions did you make to communicate that theme?
-We are especially interested in you recognizing the gap between the intentions behind your sample, the creative decisions you made, and the final result.
+Where were you successful?
+Where does the film fall short of your expectations?

-Interview with the faculty: An important part of the Media Arts Program Application is the interview with the faculty.
+An important part of the Media Arts Program Application is the interview with the faculty.
 Interviews are held the week after the application due date.
 Prior to the interview, applicants are required to select and watch one of the approved films from the Media Arts Application Interview Instructions and Films Page.
 In the interview, applicants will be asked to identify the theme of the film they viewed and explain what creative choices the filmmaker used to communicate that theme.
 The interview will last only 4-5 minutes, so answers will need to be brief.
 Interview signups begin the day after the application due date.
 Referencing notes on a 3×5 notecard during your interview is acceptable as long as you do not read your response from the card.
+Please remember to dress appropriately, similarly to a job interview, and follow all BYU dress and grooming standards.

 – Notification of Acceptance: Students are notified about the faculty’s decision about 4 weeks after applying.